aramperes/kafka-denormalization/README.md

 # kafka-denormalization

 This is a sample project to denormalize two Kafka topics into one.
-In other words, it performs a one-to-many join between two topics based on a foreign key, and emits the joined data to a third topic.
+In other words, it performs a many-to-one join between two topics based on a foreign key, and emits the joined data to a third topic.

 The basic use-case is for when your data is already being produced on some topics, and you need